isomerpages/mlaw-cmc/index.md

           description: We help you maintain harmony at home and in your neighbourhood, even after resolving conflicts.
         - title: We Provide A Safe Space To Resolve Disputes
-          description: In a calm, neutral space, our mediation sessions help turn tension into understanding and resolution.
+          description: In a calm, neutral space, our mediations help to turn tension into understanding and resolution.
   - infobar:
       title: Mediation at the CMC
       id: infobar